Parys Mountain: Modern day

-The removal of the reservoir also gave access to many more passages and to a connection to the nearby previously inaccessible Mona Mine.
-The entry into these sections was filmed for the TV series Extreme Archaeology.

 Due to the high level of soil contamination, plant life is sparse on or near the mountain, but there are a number of examples of rare plants and bacteria.
-The bare, heavily mined landscape give the mountain a strange appearance which has been used in the filming of science fiction films and television shows such as Mortal Kombat: Annihilation.
+The bare, heavily mined landscape give the mountain a strange appearance which has been used in the filming of science fiction films and television shows such as Mortal Kombat Annihilation.

-Due to the high chemical content of the water, snottites thrive in the until recently submerged passages.

-Museum

 Mynydd Parys is an anchor point on the European Route of Industrial Heritage.

 Geology

 The volcanogenic massive sulfide ore deposit is located at the border of the Ordovician to the Llandovery epoch.
 The ore is covered by an overlying layer of volcanic rhyolites.